renoki-co/charts/charts/laravel/README.md

 ## 🚀 Installation

 To create a Laravel project image for Docker, head over to [renoki-co/laravel-helm-demo](https://github.com/renoki-co/laravel-helm-demo) to get started.
+The Dockerfile differs based on the project you want to deploy, and there you will find a demo application to run to understand the basics.

-Install Helm chart repository:
+Install the Helm chart repository:

 ```bash
 $ helm repo add renoki-co https://helm.renoki-co.org